 The budget is used as an input to the capital planning.
 Capital planning includes projections of internal capital requirements (Pillar 1 and 2) and Own Funds over the planning period.
-These projections are calculated based on the projected Statement of Financial Position structure of the Company, reasonable assumptions, parameters, correlations or levels of confidence decided by the Senior Management, Actuarial, Finance and RMF functions.
+These projections are calculated based on the projected Statement of Financial Position structure of the Company, reasonable assumptions, parameters, correlations or levels of confidence decided by Risk & Reserving Committee.